Coelhomatias/Gesture-based-Feedback-in-Human-Robot-Interaction/README.md

 Unity's [Object Pose Estimation Demo](https://github.com/Unity-Technologies/Robotics-Object-Pose-Estimation) was used as a reference for the implementation of the social cues.
 The tutorial was modified to fit our needs.

 Firstly, an improvement to the overall motion planner was made by replacing the [RRTConnect](https://doi.org/10.1109/ROBOT.2000.844730) algorithm with the [RRT*](https://arxiv.org/abs/1105.1186) algorithm.
 This alteration improved the movements of the robot significantly.
-The animations below show examples of the robot's movements with the two motion planning algorithms (**Left: RRTConnect, Right: RRT\***).
+The animations below show examples of the robot's movements with the two motion planning algorithms (**Up: RRTConnect, Down: RRT\***).

 <p align="center">